Current Economic Situation of Lesotho

 Source: Investopedia

-Fiscal reforms are also showing promising results.
-After recording a 0.2% GDP deficit in 2023, Lesotho’s fiscal balance is expected to shift to surpluses of 3.3% in 2024 and 2.2% in 2025.
+Fiscal reforms are showing promising results.
+After recording a 9.6 percent GDP surplus in 2024/25, Lesotho’s fiscal balance is projected to maintain moderate surpluses, though on a declining trajectory.

 Interestingly, amidst these economic pressures, Lesotho’s citizens are increasingly exploring alternative financial systems, including cryptocurrencies.
-This trend reflects a growing interest in utilizing digital tools to address financial uncertainties and encourage economic inclusion.
+This trend reflects growing interest in utilizing digital tools to address financial uncertainties and promote economic inclusion.

 Current State of Crypto Adoption in Lesotho